thoughtbot/shoulda-matchers/CONTRIBUTING.md

 will only run your tests against the latest supported Ruby and Rails version.
 Ultimately, though, you'll want to ensure that your changes work in all possible environments.
 We make use of [Travis][travis] to do this work for us.
 Travis will kick in after you push up a branch or open a PR.
-It takes 15-20 minutes to run a complete build, which you are free to
+It takes 20-30 minutes to run a complete build, which you are free to
 [monitor as it progresses][shoulda-matchers-on-travis].

 [shoulda-matchers-on-travis]: https://travis-ci.org/thoughtbot/shoulda-matchers

-So what happens if the build fails in some way?
+What happens if the build fails in some way?
 Don't fear!
 Click on a failed job and scroll through its output to determine the cause of the failure.
 You'll want to make changes to your branch and push them up until the entire build is green.
 It may take a bit of time, but overall it is worth it and it helps us immensely!

 [travis]: https://travis-ci.org/